 In adults, a lack of HGH can cause a number of different problems including:

-- Anxiety and depression
+- anxiety and depression

-- Increased risk of heart disease and stroke
+- increased risk of heart disease and stroke

-- Weak heart
+- weak heart

-- Weak muscles and bones
+- weak muscles and bones

-- Reduced ability to think
+- reduced ability to think

-- Other HGH conditions
+- other conditions

 Growth hormone deficiency can also be a combination of one or more hormone deficiencies.
-Children may also be suffering from medical conditions that require HGH treatment including:

-- Turner's syndrome - women with this condition generally have underdeveloped female sexual characteristics
+- Turner's syndrome: Women with this condition generally have underdeveloped female sexual characteristics.

 - Chronic kidney disease